Roustabout (film): Reception

 Roustabout reached #8 nationally at the box office in 1964 based on the Variety survey.
 The film finished as #28 on the year-end list of the top-grossing movies of 1964 and earned $3 million at the box office.

 The New York Times writer Howard Thompson complained about "little in the way of dramatic substance" and that the movie wasn't "nearly so trim a package" as Fun in Acapulco or Viva Las Vegas, but noted that Elvis was "perfectly cast" and "surprisingly convincing in his role."
 Variety was lukewarm, faulting mainly a script "loaded with clichés", but noted the film would likely be a box-office hit based upon its star names, songs, and "Technicolor, Techniscope frame."
 John L. Scott of the Los Angeles Times called the film "a trite, cliche-ridden story that has been thrown together to showcase Elvis Presley and his vocalizing.
 It serves its purpose well, and probably will prove a box office bonanza for producer Hal Wallis."
-The Monthly Film Bulletin wrote, "Presley vehicles have sadly deteriorated since the days of Follow That Dream, and this amiable but uninspiring piece does nothing to halt the process, despite curiosity value provided by Barbra Stanwyck, back with Paramount for the first time in ten years."
+The Monthly Film Bulletin wrote, "Presley vehicles have sadly deteriorated since the days of Follow That Dream, and this amiable but uninspiring piece does nothing to halt the process, despite curiosity value provided by Barbara Stanwyck, back with Paramount for the first time in ten years."

+Quentin Tarantino in one his reviews, noted Roustabout as "Elvis’ superior vehicle" and stated that "Roustabout is one of Elvis’ most entertaining pictures of that era of Elvis Presley movies.
+He enters the film on a motorcycle, dressed head to toe in black motorcycle leathers (like Brando in The Wild One)."
+Quentin Tarantino pointed that for Elvis "It’s the only film where he gets to demonstrate his Ed Parker taught karate.
+It includes a small bit part early on with Raquel Welch.
+And contains the best soundtrack of songs of all of his color movies, including a rarity for Elvis on film, a cover of somebody else’s rock and roll hit, The Coaster’s Little Egypt."

+Roustabout holds a 56% rating on Rotten Tomatoes based on nine reviews.

+Roustabout was released on VHS in the 1980s and later on DVD in various packages during the 1990s and 2000s, it is also included in the "ELVIS 5 MOVIES" collection released by Paramount Pictures in 2020.